 First, we'll install the basic software you'll need to compile from source, like the GCC compiler and other utilities.
 Install them by running the following command in a terminal:

-sudo apt install build-essential libgmp-dev m4 cmake libidn11-dev libreadline-dev xxd
+sudo apt install git wget ca-certificates build-essential libgmp-dev m4 cmake libidn11-dev libreadline-dev xxd

-Compile and install a recent version of
+Compile and install a recent version using:

-Get the FTLDNS source¶
+Get the source¶

 Now, clone the FTLDNS repo (or your own fork) to get the source code of FTLDNS:

-git clone https://github.com/pi-hole/FTL.git cd FTL
+git clone https://github.com/pi-hole/FTL.git && cd FTL

 If you want to build another branch and not

-git checkout development).
+git checkout development

-FTLDNS can now be compiled and installed:
+FTLDNS can now be compiled using either the build script

-make -j 4 sudo make install
+cd cmake && sudo make install